Trade directory · Hilo metro · Hawaii

 5

-Secure required general liability insurance and workers compensation if applicable.
-Submit proof of insurance to DCCA.
+Secure required general liability insurance and contractor's bond before license activation.
+Submit proof of coverage to licensing board.

 05/06